MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/party-unity-plugin-quickstart.md

         }
     ```

     There are many ways to get the Network ID from the host to other players who want to join.
-Please refer to the sample in this Unity plugin for an example of how to do that.
+Refer to the sample in this Unity plugin for an example of how to do that.

 4. Save and select Play in the Unity Editor.
 The string "Network joined!" displays in the Console window.